-Finally I was there!
-Arriving on the island tugged on some heart strings.
+Finally, I was there!
+Arriving on the island tugged on some heartstrings.
 The boat pulled in at the dock of the Plantation Island Resort, a family resort on the island.
-It was the very first place my family visited when we spent last year travelling the world.
+It was the very first place my family visited when we spent last year traveling the world.
 It was a very special place, loaded with memories of all three kids having the time of their lives.
-I promised myself not to spend any time there, and headed straight for Lomani.
+I promised myself not to spend any time there and headed straight for Lomani.

 ‘Lomani’ means love in Fijian, so the resort was totally up my alley!
 Especially considering it has only 24 rooms – perfect for an escape.

 Upon arrival, I was greeted warmly with the traditional Fijian welcome song, a delicious welcome drink, a view of glistening sand and sea, and ahhh … time to relax.
 It wasn’t long before I was shown to my room, which was almost at the very end of the resort – perfect!
 Blissfully quiet.